gosling-lang/gosling-website/docs/getting-started.md

 <img src='/img/spec-vis.png'/>

-## Javascript API
+## React Component API

 **Gosling.js** takes the Gosling specification as an input and creates the visualization defined by it.
-You can programmatically interact with this visualization using **Javascript API functions**.
+You can programmatically interact with this visualization using the [React component API](react-api).

 For example, you can use an API function to make the visualization zoom to a particular genomic position, or you can subscribe to click events in the visualization.
 This is useful to building your own interactive visualizations with Gosling!